-Introduction and organisation: referrals to disputes resolution boards - SI procedures
+Introduction and organisation: referrals to disputes resolution boards - FIS procedures

 (This content has been withheld because of exemptions in the Freedom of Information Act 2000)

 As soon as settlement proposals are drafted which trigger DRB thresholds, the case should be referred to the National Lead.
 (This content has been withheld because of exemptions in the Freedom of Information Act 2000)

 (This content has been withheld because of exemptions in the Freedom of Information Act 2000) Preparing the submission to the required standard can be an intensive and lengthy piece of work, and case workers should expect to have to refine multiple versions.
 The objective is to produce an open and balanced paper which presents the issues clearly enough for a board member with no background in the subject matter to grasp the key points and come to a view quickly.